Coming to University of Brighton in September? Check your funding and finance actions

 3. Open a student back account

 You need to have access to a bank account for your student funding to be paid into.
 We encourage you to look at different student bank account options as most banks offer additional benefits such as an interest free overdraft facility, free 16-25 Railcard, or even Cash Back as an incentive to open an account with them.
 If you already have a current account, you could ask your existing bank what they offer, although it is always worth doing some research to find the best account for you.
-The Money Saving Expert and Which? websites have comparison of student bank accounts, so this is a good starting point.
+Money Saving Expert, Compare the Market and Which? websites all have comparison of student bank accounts, so having a read through these is a good starting point.

 It is your responsibility to notify Student Finance of any changes to your bank details, so if you have already provided account details to them but intend to open a Student Bank Account, make sure you update your details as soon as possible to avoid any potential delays to your funding.